GauZen/python101/docs/tools/text_editors.rst

 To gain more insight about the performance of different text editors take a look at this `editor performance comparison`_.

-In the following a brief introduction to the text editors I recommended is given.
+In the following a brief introduction to the text editors I recommend is given.

 .. _Unicode: https://en.wikipedia.org/wiki/Unicode
 .. _syntax highlighting: https://en.wikipedia.org/wiki/Syntax_highlighting